Project ID NS-MH2023_15

 ThemeNS-MH

-Co Supervisor 1A FoLSM/Population Health Sciences, School of Life Course and Population SciencesWebsite
+Co Supervisor 1A Faculty of Life Sciences & Medicine, School of Life Course & Population Sciences, Department of Population Health SciencesWebsite

 Modulating cortical connectivity with transcranial magnetic stimulation to enhance sensorimotor function in movement disorders

 The generation of skilled upper limb movements relies on a complex neuronal network including several cerebral cortical and sub-cortical areas.
 The processing of multi-modal sensory information and its efficient transfer across this network are critical to produce precise and adaptable movements in an ever-changing environment.
-Damage to regions of this network impacts dramatically on sensorimotor function, leading to devastating movement disorders such as dystonic-dyskinetic cerebral palsy (DCP).
+Damage to regions of this network during critical windows of neurodevelopment impacts dramatically on sensorimotor function, leading to devastating movement disorders such as dystonic-dyskinetic cerebral palsy (DCP).
+Our own work has recently demonstrated impaired cortical sensorimotor processing in children and young people with dystonia and DCP.

 Using novel transcranial magnetic stimulation (TMS) techniques, we have recently measured the connectivity between two cortical nodes of this network, allowing us to test whether sensorimotor information is transferred efficiently and what alterations occur following cortical damage.
 Recent findings also reveal that up-regulation of cortical connectivity via TMS-induced Hebbian-like neuroplasticity mechanisms can lead to improved performance of perceptual tasks.
 However, it is unknown whether these TMS-induced perceptual gains can be translated into improved motor control.
 We hypothesise that up-regulating the connectivity between specific sensorimotor areas will improve sensorimotor integration and, consequently, the definition of motor commands in healthy volunteers, with the potential to restore sensorimotor function in children/adults with disabling movement disorders.